Elnix90/Youtube-Downloader/README.md

 - `tag_rock.txt` - Words that trigger "rock" tag
 - `tag_french.txt` - Words that trigger "french" tag
-- `notag_instrumental.txt` - Words that prevent tagging
+- `notag_instrumental.txt` - Words that prevent tagging if word in list of words, else it gives the tag

 **Pattern Cleaning**: Edit `CONFIG/PATTERNS/unwanted_patterns.txt` to improve lyrics matching by removing common words like "official", "lyrics", etc.